mattjcamp/datapointsr/README.md

 compare.
 BTW this part is going to be a little janky because I have to sort of artifically create wide datasets for both roles (the Fulfiller and QC Analyst).

-First, create the fulfiller's statistical table:
+First, create the source statistical table:

     library(wicher)